PatientSamurai/InstantRunoffBot/README.md

 How instant runoff voting is handled:
 1. If there are currently any candidates with a majority of the remaining votes, that candidate wins.
 2. If there is no candidate with a majority of the votes, the bot will pick a candidate to remove.
-  1. If there is a single candidate that has the least number of #1 votes, the bot will eliminate that candidate.
+3. If there is a single candidate that has the least number of #1 votes, the bot will eliminate that candidate.
-  2. If there are multiple candidates with the least number of #1 votes, the bot will compute a "preference score" for each candidate:
+4. If there are multiple candidates with the least number of #1 votes, the bot will compute a "preference score" for each candidate:
     - A person who voted that candidate "last" this gives the candidate 1 point.
     - If a person voted that candidate "second to last" this gives the candidate 2 points.
     - etc.
-  3. If there's a single candidate with the lowest score, the bot will eliminate that candidate.
+5. If there's a single candidate with the lowest score, the bot will eliminate that candidate.
-  4. If there are multiple candidates tied for the lowest score, the bot will eliminate a random one of those candidates.
+6. If there are multiple candidates tied for the lowest score, the bot will eliminate a random one of those candidates.
-3. Once the bot has removed a loser, the bot will defragment all the voter's votes to make sure every voter's votes are promoted.
+7. Once the bot has removed a loser, the bot will defragment all the voters' remaining votes to make sure every voter's votes are promoted.
-4. Repeat step 1.
+8. Repeat step 1.

 # Development